Visit a village in Kenya

 Step off the tourist trail, though, and the view is far less resplendent.
 Here in rural Kenya, where Kithimani is located, 49 percent of people live in poverty.
 Two-thirds lack access to sanitation facilities.
 Almost 50 percent lack access to clean water.
 And medical care is vanishingly rare: according to the International Fund for Agricultural Development, there is only one doctor for every 10,000 people.
 (This short article gives an excellent overview of inequality in Kenya.)

-We’re providing business and skills training to 450 Kithimani villagers
+To provide business and skills training to 400 Kithimani villagers

 Business owners employ their neighbours.
-An estimated 400 jobs will result from the program in the area
+An estimated 350 jobs were to result from the programme

-Every business we help create in Kithimani benefits an average of five family members – young, old and everywhere in between.
-That’s 1,500 children and adults out of poverty
+Every business we helped create in Kithimani benefited an average of five family members – young, old and everywhere in between.
+We planned to lift 1,250 children and adults out of poverty

 Most houses in Kithimani are built of mud and corrugated iron sheets.
 The surrounding area is generally dry and rugged.
-The rains have not come this season and maize, beans and pea crops have dried up.
-This has forced many of the people of Kithimani to rely on government relief.
+The rains did not come in 2014 and maize, beans and pea crops dried up.
+This forced many of the people of Kithimani to rely on government relief.

-Nothing like Hand in Hand Eastern Africa’s Village Program has ever been tried in Kithimani before, but that’s precisely why local leaders – county officials, church ministers and the like – have welcomed us into their community.
-It is their co-operation that will enable us to work effectively.
+Nothing like Hand in Hand Eastern Africa’s Village Program had ever been tried in Kithimani before, but that’s precisely why local leaders – county officials, church ministers and the like – welcomed us into their community.
+It was their co-operation that enabled us to work effectively.

 The story so far